-The Governors recognise that as the Sixth Form College develops it will need to hold a level of reserves.
-In setting a policy the Governors will be mindful of:
+The Governors recognise that the College needs to hold a level of reserves to protect itself from unforeseen events.
+In setting a policy on reserves the Governors have taken into consideration:

-- The need to spend funds in the year of their receipt or subsequently; and - The need to demonstrate a level of prudence and good financial planning to cover unexpected and unplanned events so that the Sixth Form College's objective is preserved in unforeseen circumstances.
+- The need to spend funds in the year of their receipt or subsequently; and - The need to demonstrate a level of prudence and good financial planning to cover unexpected and unplanned events so that the College's objective is preserved in unforeseen circumstances.

-The Governors will determine an amount to set aside annually with the aim of having sufficient free reserves to meet at least an average of three month's expenditure.
-For the year ended 31 August 2020, the College had free cash reserves of £603,425, meaning it was in line with its policy for the first time since its inception.
+The Governors determine an amount to set aside annually with the aim of having sufficient free reserves to meet at least an average of three month's expenditure, being circa £550,000.
+For the year ended 31 August 2021, the College had free cash reserves of £783,361, meaning it continued to comply with its reserves policy.

-The Governors have not amended the College's reserves policy in relation to COVID-19 at this stage, but will continue to review its appropriateness.
+The Governors have not amended the College's reserves policy in relation to COVID-19 at this stage, but will continue to review its appropriateness in the year to 31st August 2022.